What is Holi and why is it celebrated?

-Millions of Hindus around the world are celebrating Holi, the festival of colours that marks the beginning of the spring season in the Indian subcontinent.
+Millions of Hindus worldwide are celebrating Holi, the festival of colours that marks the beginning of the spring season in the Indian subcontinent.

 The king had a son called Prahlad who never worshipped his father and worshipped Vishnu instead.
 Hiranyakashyapu was so displeased that he conspired with his sister Holika to kill his son.